We work closely with a variety of important organizations across New Brunswick and beyond to benefit our customers and employees.

 Here are just a few of our partnerships:

-We are working with Siemens as part of a 10-year partnership to integrate Smart Grid technology into our electrical system and build Canada's first fully integrated ‘energy internet’, which will enable communications between customers and their homes, power plants and distribution systems.
+We are working with Siemens as part of a partnership to integrate Smart Grid technology into our electrical system and build Canada's first fully integrated ‘energy internet’, which will enable communications between customers and their homes, power plants and distribution systems.

 International Brotherhood of Electrical Workers (IBEW)